bhpnet/docs/docs/developer/blockscout.md

 5. If you have deployed before, please delete the static resources of the previous version，`mix phx.digest.clean`

-6. Install Mix dependencies, compile them and compile the application: `mix do deps.get, local.rebar --force, deps.compile, compile`
+6. Install Mix dependencies, compile them and compile the application(If you are in mainland China and other network-restricted areas, please use a proxy to avoid failure to install dependencies due to network problems.): `mix do deps.get, local.rebar --force, deps.compile, compile`

 7. Create and migrate database `mix do ecto.create,etco.migrate`